 Seattle voters passed Initiative 124 on Nov.
 8, 2016.
 Initiative 124 concerns health, safety and labor standards for Seattle hotel employees.

 Is your hotel impacted?
 Dig into our in-depth document detailing who is impacted and how to get in compliance.
-We anticipate the law will go into effect between Nov.
-29 and Dec.
-6, 2016
+The law went into effect on Dec.
+6, 2016.

 - SECURE SCHEDULING ORDINANCE TOOLKIT – EVERYTHING YOU NEED TO KNOW